Snowy 2.0 FAQs

 The 2017 Feasibility Study cost estimate for the project was between $3.8-$4.5 billion and the study also estimated the first power to be generated by Snowy 2.0 would be in late 2024.
 Read the 2017 Snowy 2.0 Feasibility Study here.

 What workforce and business opportunities will Snowy 2.0 generate?

 The Snowy 2.0 workforce is expected to grow from a small base in year one, to an estimated 2,000 at peak times.
 There will also be a large number of jobs generated indirectly by the project, both regionally and beyond.

-Future Generation, a joint venture between Clough and Salini Impregilo, has been appointed as the Snowy 2.0 civil contractor.
-Snowy Hydro will update the Snowy 2.0 Business and Employment page with more information about opportunities on the project in coming months.
+Future Generation, a joint venture between Clough and Salini Impregilo, has been appointed as the Snowy 2.0 principal contractor and is responsible for hiring the project workforce and sub-contractors.